-I spend the day reflecting on my past, you know… where I have been and how I have changed and grew up.
-It amazes me how different I am now to my younger self.
+I spend the day reflecting on my past, you know… where I have been and how I have changed and grown up.
+It amazes me how different I am now from my younger self.

 I see a change in my Facebook posts when they pop up in my memories.
 It was a lot of complaining and doing the poor me, poor me act.
 I put myself in those situations and could have easily changed the situation, but I didn’t.

 Would I change anything in my past?
 Absolutely not.
 All the ups and downs I have had made me who I am.
 It has made me care more about people overcoming obstacles and rising up from being an underdog.
 I have so much love for the people who are trying to get their shit together.

 And all of these pictures are just throwbacks to my younger self.
 These are the only pictures I have of my childhood.

 1. Take as many photos and videos of your life.

 I have loved going through old photos or looking at my old videos on YouTube.
 Having memories there that mean the most to me.
 I don’t have many pictures of me as a baby or as a toddler and I never wanted that for my life or for my family.
 I may take too many, but it’s better than not having any.

 2. It is a must to do a daily or weekly brain dump.